 - Sage Butter

-- 8 tbsp vegan butter we suggest Miyoko’s or Earth Balance
+- 8 tablespoon vegan butter we suggest Miyoko’s or Earth Balance

 - 1/2 cup chopped pecans